When they removed the bandage from Ryoka’s leg, the other adventurers flinched back. All except for Ceria and Calruz, that was.

 Oh yeah, because of the monsters.
 Well…there weren’t any she could see.
 Erin wasn’t too far away from the main road, and Selys had said that was the safest area.
 She’d made Erin promise to stay close to the area the Watch patrolled.

-But now Erin had found a forest, and she was going to explore it.
+But now, Erin had found a forest, and she was going to explore it.
 Because it was a forest.
 Literally the only trees Erin had found aside from the blue fruit trees.
 But these looked like proper trees…except they were missing all their leaves.
+Long, oddly wide branches criss-crossed some vaguely fir-like trees, which had a lot of dark blue-green leaves scattered at the base of the forest in a wide area.

+Sturdy, in short, but they’d already lost their leaves.
 This could have something to do with the season.
 Apparently, it was around fall, closing in on winter.
 Erin hadn’t believed it, but Selys had assured her it was true.
-Apparently the mountains made it so that the seasons didn’t hit the area around Liscor as hard or something.
+Apparently, the mountains made it so that the seasons didn’t hit the area around Liscor as hard or something because it wasn’t that chilly.

-“Or maybe this is like Florida, or California.
+“Or maybe this is like Florida or California.
 No snow, no searing heat.
-That’d be nice.”
+That’d be nice.
+No, wait, Florida’s got muggy mosquitoes and crocodiles.
+Michigan rules.
+Yep, yep.”

 Hm.
 The brown wood of the trees was definitely brighter in color than the ones back in her home.
 They actually looked closer in color to how trees were drawn, not how they actually looked with all the dark bark, moss, and whatnot.
 Erin wanted to go closer, but then a bell went off in her head.

 The [Dangersense].
-It had been pulsing whenever Erin thought about going close to the flowers, but now it clearly and definitely rang out in her mind.
+It had been dinging whenever Erin thought about going close to the flowers, but now it clearly and definitely rang out in her mind.
+From a little dinging bell to, say…a fire alarm.
+That level of difference.
 It was like a bad feeling in her gut—except in her head.
 And it told Erin that she did not want to get closer to the trees.

 Erin quickly stepped back.
 Something was wrong with the forest.
 But what?
 They were just trees.
 But was something living in the forest?
 In the trees?